-The PYP
+The PYP Within the Educational Framework

 At the heart of the PYP philosophy is a commitment to structured, purposeful inquiry as the leading vehicle for learning.

 The PYP draws on research and best practice from a range of national systems with a wealth of knowledge and experience from international schools to create a relevant, challenging and engaging educational framework for students.